-The 2024 Folkestone Documentary Festival will feature the best in new feature documentaries, shorts, a VR exhibition, a large-scale group walk and communal meal, late night parties, an industry afternoon, and the chance to hear from amazing filmmakers in post-film Q&As in a friendly and inviting atmosphere.
+The 2026 Folkestone Documentary Festival will feature the best in new feature and short documentaries, artist films, our legendary parties, and an extended industry day, all in a friendly and inviting atmosphere.

-Taking place in The Silver Screen, Folkestone's gem of an independent cinema, Creative Folkestone's flagship Quarterhouse venue and The Green Room at the Grand Hotel, Folkestone's newest arts space.
+Taking place in The Silver Screen, Folkestone's gem of an independent cinema, Creative Folkestone's flagship Quarterhouse venue and at other venues.

-All feature and short films screened at the festival will receive a screening fee and where possible an invite to the festival with accomodation/travel expenses covered for the director.
+All feature and short films screened at the festival will receive a screening fee and, where possible, an invitation to the festival with accommodation and travel expenses covered for the director.

 Audience Award